Lef-F/terminal-philosopher/README.md

 ## Installation

 To install:
-1) Place the files bash_philosopher and questions in your ~/ (home directory)
+1) In the *Terminal Philosopher* folder do `chmod +x install.sh` to make the installation script executable.
-2) Go to your ~/.bashrc file and add the following at the end of the file: . ~/bash_philosopher
+2) Run `./install.sh`

 That's all!
 Now open your terminal and good luck!

-You can add more questions in the questions file, as long as it is typed in one line.
+You can add more (or remove) questions in the questions file, as long as it is typed in one line.

 Have fun!